-Effective July 11, 2014, the Dorsey Schools Grant is awarded based on the following criteria: Students must first apply for Federal Student Aid funds using the FAFSA on the Web application.
-Students that are not eligible for a Pell Grant may be eligible to receive the Dorsey Schools Grant.
-Request for approval under special circumstances must be submitted to the corporate Financial Aid office by the relevant campus.
+The Dorsey Schools Grant is awarded based on the following criteria: Students must first apply for Federal Student Aid funds using the FAFSA on the Web application.
+Students that are not eligible to receive Pell Grant at the time that they start the program may be eligible to receive the Dorsey Schools Grant.
+If a student becomes Pell eligible for any term after the Dorsey Schools Grant short nature of these programs.
+However, students in all programs have the option of securing private funding.